tbrowder/FontFactory-TT/README.md

 Installation
 ============

 First, ensure your host has the `fontconfig` and `freetype` system libraries installed.
-It is also recommended to install the Google Noto fonts.
+It is also recommended you install the Google Noto fonts.
 On a Debian host they are in package `fonts-noto`.

 To use this module, you must first generate a list of all the TrueType and OpenType fonts available on your system.
 That is normally automatically accomplished during the first installation by `zef` in its build step.
 The list will be stored in your `$HOME` directory as `$HOME/.fontfactory-tt/system-fonts.list`.
 That file looks like this: